muckamuck/lambda-tool/README.md

 ## Current version - 0.1.7

-* Create a new Python 2.7 AWS Lambda from included template
+* Create a new Python 2.7 AWS Lambda from included template.
+Either a simple lambda function or a Flask based microservice.
 * Deploy AWS Lambda created with this tool.
 It generates a CloudFormation file and creates a stack from that template.
 * Optionally, integrate the new lambda with an AWS API Gateway
 * Optionally, subscribe the new lambda to an SNS topic